[Updated November 4, 2021]

-Since the onset of the COVID-19 pandemic--and even now, nearly a year later--xenophobic and racist incidents targeting members of the Asian, Asian American and Pacific Islander community have risen in the U.S. and around the world.
+Since the onset of the COVID-19 pandemic--and even now, over a year later--xenophobic and racist incidents targeting members of the Asian, Asian American and Pacific Islander community have risen in the U.S. and around the world.
 According to https://anti-asianviolenceresources.carrd.co/, 40% of U.S. adults believe "it has become more common for people to express racist views toward Asians since the pandemic began" (Source: Pew Research).
 In addition, the Stop AAPI Hate National Report (March 19, 2020 - February 28, 2021) has received a staggering 3,795 reports of anti-Asian hate incidents (Source: Stop AAPI Hate).
 The Department of East Asian Languages and Civilizations denounces all forms of violence and racism against Asians and AAPI individuals.

 Below is a compilation of legal, social, and mental health resources for Asian and AAPI students who have experienced, or worry that they may experience, COVID-19 related harassment and discrimination.
 This list is not comprehensive.
 If you are aware of further resources not included here, please contact firstname.lastname@example.org with suggestions for updates.